Christmas Pickles Recipe

 - 1 teaspoon olive oil

 - Drain pickles; reserving juice; set juice aside.
 Cut pickles into 1/2-in. slices; set aside.
-In a large kettle, combine the sugar, vinegar, mustard seed, cloves, peppers, garlic, cinnamon sticks and pickle juice.
+In a large stockpot, combine sugar, vinegar, mustard seed, cloves, peppers, garlic, cinnamon sticks and pickle juice.

-- Cook over medium heat for 10 minutes or until sugar is dissolved, stirring occasionally.
+- Cook over medium heat 10 minutes or until sugar is dissolved, stirring occasionally.
 Bring to a boil.
-Reduce heat; simmer, uncovered, for 10 minutes.
-Remove from the heat; cool slightly.
+Reduce heat; simmer, uncovered, 10 minutes.
+Remove from heat; cool slightly.
 Discard cinnamon sticks.

 Reviews for Christmas Pickles(10)

 Sort By :

 There is no garlic in this recipe.
 Yes you have to use 11 1/2 cups of sugar.
 And I do agree that the cherries fade out so I will try the marchino cherries next time.
 I also will cut the onions and cherries in half, we enjoy the pickles very much....I am making them again for the third time.

 This recipe looked so good I wanted to try it.
 But not wanting to make that large batch, I cut the recipe to one quarter, using a quart of dill pickles, and making all the other adjustments on the ingredients.
 After reading the not so good reviews, I panicked.
 So, I only used half the pickles and half of the pickle juice.
 I thought it came out really well.
 However, the candied cherries are so expensive.
 I did use them, but I also included some maraschino cherries.
 They came out just as good as the candied ones and so much cheaper.
 They didn't fade either.
 I hope this helps.